-The final summative assignment end-of-course portfolio includes either: A. a developed version of the assignment on an aspect of teaching and learning strategies and techniques (3,000 words) or B. a report on the completed practitioner research project (6,000 words).
+The final summative assignment end-of-course portfolio includes either: A. a report on the completed practitioner research project (6,000 words) or B. a developed version of the assignment on an aspect of teaching and learning strategies and techniques (3,000 words).

-Closing date for submission of assignments: Tuesday 28 March 2017 by 12.00 (noon) BST (11.00 UTC) British Summer Time
+Closing date for submission of assignments: Tuesday 27 March 2018 by 12.00 (noon) BST \ (11.00 UTC) \British Summer Time